TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

-Fortunately for the non-specialist, R provides the `t.test()` function, which performs all the necessary computations we need in order to use a sample to estimate a population mean, and calculate theoretical (based on the CLT assumption and t-distribution) confidence intervals for the population mean.
+Fortunately for the non-specialist, R provides the `t.test()` function, which performs all the necessary computations we need in order to use a sample to estimate a population mean, and calculate theoretical (based on the CLT assumption and the t-distribution) confidence intervals for the population mean.

-Unfortunately for the non-specialist, R provides the `t.test()` function, which allows one to very easily learn to perform a t-test without ever investigating the proper interpretation, assumptions or limitations associated with the test.
+Unfortunately for the non-specialist, R provides the `t.test()` function, which allows one to easily perform a t-test without ever investigating the interpretation, assumptions or limitations associated with the test.

 ```
 rm(list=ls())